 Make sure your incentives are usable in the country where your recipients are located.
 Some, like a Visa or Mastercard Prepaid Card, are globally accepted and therefore are often the simplest option for global survey participants.

 It makes sense: the longer a survey takes to complete, the higher in value the incentive should be.
 And yet many researchers make the mistake of offering incentives that aren’t valued high enough to match the time the survey requires.
 The result?
 High number of incompletes and low response rates.

 Start by assessing the length of your survey.
 Be realistic about how long it would take a participant to complete your survey (which is always longer than it takes you to complete your own survey!).
 Then, match the value of that time with an appropriate value of gift card incentives.

 There is such a thing as too many options!
 When survey respondents are presented with dozens of options in gift card incentives, they can become overwhelmed.
 If the choices are not meaningful, they may even come across as flippant.
+For example, it may be perceived as inconsiderate to offer a movie theater gift card during this period of social distancing.
 This means you will miss the opportunity to make the respondent feel genuinely appreciated and that may minimize the likelihood that they’ll want to complete another survey for you in the future.

 The key to a successful survey is understanding how to offer gift card incentives that are appealing to your audience, offering some flexibility in terms of what specific cards they can choose, and providing incentives that match the time investment required.